pitrak1/lattice2d/README.md

 	- width: the width of the grid to create
 	- height: the height of the grid to create
 	- size: the size in pixels to space the grid
+- player_class: the class to use as a player, recommend a subclass of `lattice2d.grid.player`
 - client_states:
 	- starting_state: the class to start the client state machine on
 	- states: the state classes with transitions